Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 .
 The description

-is deliberately not used by the tooling, so that you may use it however you wish.
-The environment
+is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.

 Here is an example of a context.json